Associate Director Karen Duffy Stallings, MEd, RN, will retire from NC AHEC on September 1, 2018, after 33 years of service in the AHEC Program.

 “I’ve had amazing opportunities to develop professionally in these more than three decades working at two of the AHECs and in the AHEC program office,” stated Karen.
 “I’ve worked for three program directors (Mayer, Bacon, and Newton) and with a wonderful, talented, dedicated group of colleagues in Chapel Hill and throughout the state.
 AHEC is an organization that attracts and keeps so many of us for the length of our careers.
 Our mission is huge and you grow into it.”

 Karen will transition to a part-time position as Coordinator of Nursing Grants & Workforce Initiatives for the NC AHEC Program Office.
 Rebecca “Beckie” Knight will take over the role of service line leader for continuing professional development, effective August 13, 2018, as she steps down from her role as executive director of Greensboro AHEC, with the hiring of the new Chief Academic Officer at Cone Health.
-Alan Brown, MSW, NC AHEC Program Associate Director, and Dr. Martin Swartz, MD, Director of the Duke AHEC Program, will co-coordinate on statewide mental health initiatives.
+Alan Brown, MSW, NC AHEC Program Associate Director, and Dr. Marvin Swartz, MD, Director of the Duke AHEC Program, will co-coordinate on statewide mental health initiatives.

 “Beckie is a longtime colleague, and I look forward to working with her during this transition,” commented Karen.